Wednesday, January 8, 2020

 (Seven Points is an area between Sunbury and Trevorton PA)

-On July 24, 1911, Malick made his first recorded flight in an engine-powered “aeroplane,” which took place in Seven Points.
-Later that year he flew his biplane over Shamokin for a labor day celebration. and two years later in 1914 he flew his Curtiss Pusher biplane over Rolling Green Park and downtown Selinsgrove.
+Two years later, in 1914, he flew his Curtiss Pusher biplane over Rolling Green Park and downtown Selinsgrove.
 The entire town turned out to witness this amazing spectacle.
 Malick was the first pilot to ever fly over Northumberland and Snyder Counties.

 The chronology of Selinsgrove by William Schnure mentions the wreck on page 126, "Local aviator wrecks biplane in the high tension line north of town, escapes injury, but wrecks machine completely and paralyzes trolley and local factories for almost an hour."

-"Before passing out and being rushed to Dr. Decker’s office, he glanced up and saw a wide-eyed first-grader gaping in awe at the vision: Emory lying crumpled on the dirt road, caught in a tangle of wood, metal, wheels, wires, twisted, torn fabric, and billows of black smoke.
+A story by Mary Groce, a relative who is writing a book about Malick, adds this amusing anecdote: "Before passing out and being rushed to Dr. Decker’s office, he glanced up and saw a wide-eyed first-grader gaping in awe at the vision: Emory lying crumpled on the dirt road, caught in a tangle of wood, metal, wheels, wires, twisted, torn fabric, and billows of black smoke.

 “Little boy, what’s your name?” croaked Emory.
 “You look like you could be my nephew Wilfred!